-Using the generating function from theorem~\ref{thm:generating-functions} we may prove theorem~\ref{thm:Cox-ring} i.e. we reconfirm that the generators calculated by algorithm in~\cite[\S~4]{Yamagishi} (see theorem~\ref{thm:Cox-ring}) are indeed sufficient to generate the Cox ring of $X$.
-In this section we outline the argument using the notion of multigraded Castelnuovo-Mumford regularity~\cite[\S~2]{multigraded_regularity}.
-The section concludes with general remarks about computing Cox rings of crepant resolutions of quotient singularities.
+Using the generating function from Theorem~\ref{thm:generating-functions} we may now prove Theorem~\ref{thm:Cox-ring}, i.e. show that the elements from the statement are indeed sufficient to generate the Cox ring of $X$.
+We outline an argument using the methods of Section~\ref{section:CM-estimation}.

-Denote by $\cR(X)$ the Cox ring of $X$ and by $\cR$ the subring of $\cR(X)$ generated by the elements from the statement of theorem~\ref{thm:Cox-ring}.
+Denote by $\cR(X)$ the Cox ring of $X$ and by $\cR$ the subring of $\cR(X)$ generated by the elements from the statement of Theorem~\ref{thm:Cox-ring}.

 \begin{lemma} The Cox ring of $X$ is generated by $s,t$ and by